 - Pair fonts carefully.
 If using more than one font on the site, make sure they work together and use them in the same pairings throughout the site – don’t chop and change.

-Your quick checklist for fabulous fonts
+Your quick checklist for picking the best fonts to use on a microsite

 To make sure that your microsites go out the door with fonts that will honor the message you’re trying to convey in the resource: